 What we don’t: Not built for technical terrain.

 These may not be your long-distance or fast-and-light hiking shoes, but there is a lot to like about Merrell’s flagship Moab 3.
 What has made this shoe so popular over the years?
 Most notably, it's the lightweight but planted feel, comfortable and well-padded fit, excellent durability, and attractive price point.
-Merrell updated the Moab over a year ago, including recycled materials, a new insole, and modest updates to cushioning and traction, but the formula largely remains the same.
+Merrell updated the Moab over a year ago, including recycled materials, a new insole, and modest updates to cushioning and traction, but the formula remains largely the same.
 For day hikers sticking to established trails, the Moab 3 is comfy and a great value.

 See the Men's Merrell Moab 3 See the Women's Merrell Moab 3

-Best Ultralight and Cushioned Hiking Shoe
+Best Lightweight and Cushioned Hiking Shoe

-3. Hoka Speedgoat 5 ($155)
+3. Hoka Speedgoat 6 ($155)

 Weight: 1 lb.
-4.6 oz.
+3.6 oz.

 Waterproof: No

-Hoka used to be a niche brand for runners, but that has changed dramatically over the past few years and the brand is now a go-to option for hikers.
-This trajectory makes sense: More and more people are ditching their burly boots for hiking shoes and trail runners—if you stay mostly on established trails and aren’t scrambling or carrying a heavy pack, a lightweight trail runner can offer the best combination of performance and comfort.
-And with thick yet supportive cushioning, an impressively grippy sole, and a long track record of success, the Hoka Speedgoat 5 is our favorite shoe in this category.
+Hoka used to be a niche brand for runners, but that has changed dramatically over the past few years, and the brand is now a go-to option for hikers.
+This trajectory makes sense: More and more people are ditching their burly boots for hiking shoes and trail runners—if you stay mostly on established trails and aren’t scrambling or carrying a heavy backpacking pack, a lightweight trail runner can offer the best combination of performance and comfort.
+And with thick yet supportive cushioning, an impressively grippy sole, and a long track record of success, the Hoka Speedgoat is our favorite shoe in this category.

-See the Men's Hoka Speedgoat 5 See the Women's Hoka Speedgoat 5
+See the Men's Hoka Speedgoat 6 See the Women's Hoka Speedgoat 6

-Best Shoe for Backpacking and Technical Trails
+Best Shoe for Backpacking on Technical Trails

 4. La Sportiva Spire GTX ($209)

-La Sportiva Spire GTX (hiking shoe)Category: Hiking shoe
+La Sportiva Spire GTX hiking shoeCategory: Hiking shoe

 Weight: 1 lb.
-15 oz.
+15.0 oz.

 Waterproof: Yes (Gore-Tex Surround)